Sister Maura Brannick Health Center: Volunteers

 The backbone of the Health Center is its volunteers.
 Every month, close to 100 physician and non-physician volunteers donate their time to assist in the care of the Health Center's patients.

 Non-physician volunteers have their talents utilized in a variety of ways at the Health Center.
 Typical volunteer positions include signing in patients, answering telephones, filing, charting, and assisting patients in filling out necessary forms.

 The Health Center is very fortunate to have several schools and universities from which to draw students.
 Notre Dame, Saint Mary's College, Indiana University South Bend, Bethel College, and Moreau Seminary have all had students volunteer at the Health Center.
 Typically, 30-40 students come weekly to the Health Center every semester.
 Students are placed much as other non-physician volunteers, matching their skills and interests with the Health Center's needs.
 Often students have the opportunity to take the patients' vital signs and shadow doctors that come in.
 As a result, many students use their experience at the Health Center to learn more about medical professions.

 In addition to other volunteers, each year an internship at the Health Center is funded by the St. Joseph Valley Alumni Club of Notre Dame and St. Joseph Regional Medical Center.
 The internship began in 1993 when a former volunteer at the Clinic asked the Alumni Club and St. Joseph Hospital to fund a full-time position that would allow a student to learn more about caring for South Bend's medically underserved population.
 This internship is offered to a recent Notre Dame graduate who plans on applying or has already been accepted to medical school.
 The position was named after the famous Notre Dame graduate and physician Thomas Anthony Dooley III.

-The Tom Dooley Intern has a variety of responsibilities, ranging from directing student volunteers to rooming patients.
-The position is also meant to give the individual in-depth clinical experience with the goal of teaching them how to incorporate service into their medical vocation.
-The current Tom Dooley Intern is Natalia Alvarado Ramos, a 2022 graduate of the University of Notre Dame.